donkirkby/donkirkby.github.com/index.md

     other designers.
 * [Four-Letter Blocks] - A new type of puzzle I designed that's a mix of crossword puzzles and jigsaw puzzles.
-* [Chess Kit] - Silly new games I designed for your chess set.
+* [Chess Kit] - Lighthearted new games I designed for your chess set.
 Might be a book some day.
 * [Vograbulary] - A collection of word games that might help you grab a few new words for your vocabulary.
 Still in early releases with only a few
     games: Ultraghost, Russian Dolls, and Bacronyms.
-* [The Infinite Board Game] - A book of games for the piecepack, including two I designed, one with Jay Cormier.
+* [The Infinite Board Game] - A book of games for the piecepack, including two I designed, one with [Jay Cormier].
 The book comes with a piecepack (tiles, coins, pawns, and dice) and the rules for 50 games.
 If you already have a piecepack, the rules for my games are on the [piecepack wiki].
 * [Abstract Games Magazine] - I helped out with proofreading and game